 With the mission to educate as well as entertain, our scope is broadly cast on the best of pop culture and we are the world’s largest site bridging academic and popular writing.

-PopMatters welcomes reviews (around 800 words), essays (min.
+PopMatters welcomes reviews (600-plus words), essays (min.
 1,200 words), interviews (min.
-1,200 words) and short blog entries (under 800 words) on a wide range of topics in popular culture, past and present.
+1,200 words), and list features on a broad range of topics in popular culture, past and present.